yijerjer/music_genre_classification/README.md

 For each architecture and each feature, three repeats were performed in order to obtain an approxiamate value of the mean accuracies of the model.
 The models were trained for between 50 - 100 epochs, and the models were saved at every 5 epochs.
 The test accuracy was determined for each model by picking out the maximum accuracy in all of the saved epochs.

-All of the models aboved used the Adam optimizer with a learning rate of 0.001.
+All of the models above used the Adam optimizer with a learning rate of 0.001.
 Better performance was observed when compared to the SGD optimizer in initial experiments.
 Each layer of convolution is followed by batch normalisation and a ReLU activation function.

 ## Results and Discussion